-The prices will be lower for your accommodation (except for Christmas and New Year's Eve perhaps!) as it is the 'off-season,' but you will see a great contrast to the summer landscapes.
+The prices will be lower for your accommodation (except for Christmas and New Year's Eve!) as it is the low season, but you will see a great contrast to the summer landscapes.

 You could also find yourself on a crazy adventure that includes super jeeps and snow blizzards and come home with slightly more fun and exciting travel stories than usual.

-For updated information about the climate and weather in Iceland, visit the Icelandic Met Office website.
+For updated information about Iceland's climate and weather conditions, visit the Icelandic Meteorological Office website.

-Just remember that the weather in Iceland can be extremely unpredictable (even in the summer), so all forecasts should be considered best guesses.
+Just remember that the weather in Iceland can be highly unpredictable (even in the summer), so all forecasts should be considered best guesses.

-While spring comes to Iceland in April and May, Icelanders actually celebrate the first day of summer on the first Thursday after the 18th of April.
+While spring comes to Iceland in April and May, Icelanders celebrate the first day of summer on the first Thursday after April 18.
 It's the 'official' first day of summer and a public holiday.
-It's also not that uncommon that snow falls on this day.
+It's also not that uncommon for snow to fall on this day.

-Though this is considered the first day of summer, it would be more accurate to say that it's the first spring day.
+Though this is considered the first summer day, it would be more accurate to say it's the first spring day.

 Iceland can sometimes have snowfall during April and May, but generally, this is when the snow melts in the mountains and highlands, allowing the flowers of Reykjavik and its coastline to start blooming.

-Another bird, the la, or golden plover, is supposed to bring spring along with it.
+Another bird, the golden plover, is supposed to bring spring along with it.
 You can see the first golden plovers towards the end of March.

-Springtime weather in Reykjavík can be anything from snow, sleet, and rain, to bright sunny days.
-The temperature averages between 0-10°C (32-50°F).
+Springtime weather in Reykjavik can be anything from snow, sleet, and rain, to bright sunny days.
+Iceland's average temperature in spring is between 32-50 F (0-10 C).

-Springtime can be fairly wet in the southern part of the country, but drier (and colder) towards the north, around Akureyri.
+Springtime can be wet in the southern part of the country but drier (and colder) in North Iceland.

 Spring flowers such as crocus and Easter lilies will begin poking their heads out of people's gardens.
 You might even see some spring flowers blossom on tree branches.